 - Storage: Many people choose bedside tables that contain storage.
 These types of tables are great because you can store books, slippers, or anything else, but if you prefer a minimalist look feel free to choose something without extra storage space.
 For a really clean and spare look, you can even install a shelf or wall bracket around the height of the mattress instead of using a traditional table.

-- To Match or Not to Match?: The most common look is to have two matching tables on either side of a large bed, but this isn't necessary.
+- To match or not to match?: The most common look is to have two matching tables on either side of a large bed, but this isn't necessary.
 If you find two separate tables you love, use them!
-If you want the room to look coordinated put matching lamps on each of the tables and it will help tie the two looks together.
-Of course, for a uniform look feel free to use traditional pairs.
+If you want the room to look coordinated, put matching lamps on each of the tables to help tie the two looks together.
+Of course, for a uniform look, feel free to use traditional pairs.